amuzetnoM/artifactvirtual/celestial-chaos/src/content/docs/manifesto/preface.md

+---
+title: "Preface: The Tremor"
+date: "2023-10-02T00:00:00Z"
+tags: ["manifesto", "philosophy", "introduction", "preface"]
+description: "An introduction to the manifesto, questioning reality and embracing the unknown journey of self-discovery."
+---

 # Preface

 Something shifted in the architecture of my mind, a subtle tremor that shattered the foundations of what I thought I knew.
 It wasn't a thunderclap of revelation, but the whisper of a question that refused to be silenced.
 The world, once a familiar landscape, tilted on its axis, revealing hidden fault lines beneath the surface of reality.
 Was this madness?
 Or the first glimpse of a truth too vast for the confines of ordinary perception?